How we support the community

 Population health planning is a collaborative process whereby health (and non-health) sector stakeholders, government departments, consumers, and service delivery organisations work together to understand and address gaps, challenges and opportunities faced by local communities and populations.
 This collaborative planning aims to strengthen innovative and integrated health and social care services for communities to better address their needs.

-Primary Health Tasmania, the Tasmanian Health Service, Health Consumers Tasmania and key community and system-level stakeholders have collaborated on projects in three local government areas (Tasman, Central Highlands and Huon Valley) and collectively identified the need for sustainable health care.
+Primary Health Tasmania, the Tasmanian Health Service, Health Consumers Tasmania and key community and system-level stakeholders have collaborated on projects in three local government areas (Tasman, Central Highlands and southern Huon Valley) and collectively identified the need for sustainable health care.
 This process has involved thorough community and workforce consultation to inform future planning for health services in these regions.

-Tasman: The Tasman Clinical Services Action Group (led by the Tasmanian Health Service and Primary Health Tasmania) and the Tasman Voice for Health (led by Health Consumers Tasmania) are working to support the implementation of initiatives and activities to support the community needs identified.
-Read more about this project here.
+Tasman: The Tasman Clinical Services Action Group (led by Primary Health Tasmania) and the Tasman Voice for Health (led by Health Consumers Tasmania).
+Read more about Tasman community activities here.

 Connecting Tasmanians with local health and wellbeing services